exercism/elixir/docs/TESTS.md

   in the same order they were defined in
 * `--stale` - runs only tests which reference modules that changed since the last time tests were ran with `--stale`
+* `--only task_id:1` - or with another number, on learning exercises runs only the tests associated with the specific task

 Documentation: